peci1/movie_publisher/README.md

 It handles any file formats the system installation of ffmpeg can decode.

+**Important: This package is meant to work with moviepy.
+However, due to packaging issues, moviepy cannot be installed automatically as a dependency.
+There's a fallback using OpenCV, which is however worse.
+Please, install moviepy manually calling:**

+    sudo pip install moviepy

+or

+    rosdep install python-moviepy-pip

 ## Main tools

 - `movie_publisher_node`: A ROS node that serves a video file as video topic source (`sensor_msgs/Image` and friends).